 Last week we spoke to Rose Lister, a primary school teacher who has struggled with numbers and was eventually diagnosed with dyscalculia at age 21.
 Rose tells us about the frustration of completing school education without a diagnosis – by telling her story, she hopes to bring more awareness to dyscalculia.
-Her story is very inspiring and we hope that it can show you that dyscalculia doesn’t have to limit you in what you want to achieve in life.
+Her story is very inspiring, and we hope that it can show you that dyscalculia doesn’t have to limit you in what you want to achieve in life.

 Defiantly since I was at school (I finished school in 2008) but I do believe there is still more understanding and research to be done and also awareness to be had.
-Everyone has heard of conditions such as dyslexia but I still meet people who have never heard of dyscalculia.
+Everyone has heard of conditions such as dyslexia, but I still meet people who have never heard of dyscalculia.

 What would you advise to someone who has just gotten their diagnosis?

 Please believe in your own abilities and remind yourself that you are working as hard as you can and that perseverance is far more important than grades or exam results.
-If you are trying your best then that is all that matters and you should feel proud of yourself for showing such perseverance and ambition.
+If you are trying your best, then that is all that matters, and you should feel proud of yourself for showing such perseverance and ambition.
 You can do it!
 Also, never ever compare yourself to others.
 Focus on your skills and gifts and what you are capable of.
 Having a learning difficulty does not mean you are not clever or cannot do something.
 It just means you learn in a slightly different way and wouldn’t it be a boring world if we were all the same!

 What advice would you give to parents with a child who seems to struggle with numbers?

 If you suspect that your child may be presenting as dyscalculic, look beyond the maths struggles that exist just in school.
 What is their time management like?
 Are they messy and disorganised?
 Do they appear to not be listening (because they struggle to process information)?
-Do they avoid activities that involve maths such as cooking, board games, jigsaws or team games in sport that involve a lot of rules?
+Do they avoid maths activities, such as cooking, board games, jigsaws or team games in sports that involve a lot of rules?
 Do they forget phone numbers, codes and passwords?
 Do they struggle reading a map and following directions?
 Can they step and move in time to music?
 Do they panic and become upset when they have to deal with numbers?

 If you feel your child does show such struggles, speak to their class teacher or their school SENCO about your concerns.
 Write down all of the struggles that your child has so that you have something to present.
-On this Blog there is a section where you can view symptoms that can often present as dyscalculia; this might be a good place to start.
+On this Blog, there is a section where you can view symptoms that can often present as dyscalculia; this might be a good place to start.

-However, the most important support I feel parents and carers can give their child if they feel that they are struggling is understanding and patience.
+However, the most important support I feel parents and carers can give their children if they feel that they are struggling is understanding and patience.
 Listen to your child, support them, offer to help them with their homework, try to speak about maths positively, build up their confidence and make sure that they have time to relax and engage in activities which they enjoy and love.